Ami3466/n8n-nodes-flowengine/README.md

 ---

-### 2. FlowEngine (AI Chat Node)
+### 2. FlowEngine AI Chat

-Send messages to FlowEngine AI and get intelligent responses for workflow automation.
+**Build complete, validated workflows from plain text** - Describe what you want and get ready-to-use n8n workflows.

+Turn natural language descriptions into fully functional n8n workflows with intelligent validation and optimization.

 **Parameters:**
-- **Message**: The message/prompt to send to FlowEngine AI
+- **Message**: Describe the workflow you want to create in plain text
 - **Model**: Choose between Regular (faster, standard) or Boost (more powerful)
-- **Conversation ID** (optional): Continue an existing conversation
+- **Conversation ID** (optional): Continue an existing conversation for iterative refinement

 **Returns:**
 - `success`: Whether the request was successful
-- `response`: The AI's response
+- `response`: Complete workflow JSON or guidance
 - `conversation_id`: ID to continue the conversation
 - `credits_remaining`: Your remaining FlowEngine credits

+**Use Cases:**
+- Generate workflows from descriptions: "Create a workflow that sends daily email reports"
+- Validate and optimize existing workflows
+- Get AI assistance for complex automation logic
+- Iterate on workflows with conversational refinement

 ---

-### 3. FlowEngine LLM Chat Model (LangChain Node)
+### 3. FlowEngine LLM Chat Model

-A LangChain-compatible chat model node that provides access to **100+ AI models** for use with n8n's AI Agent, Chain, and other LangChain nodes.
+**Use all AI models with one API key from FlowEngine** - Access 100+ models from OpenAI, Anthropic, Google, Mistral, and more.

+Pre-configured for FlowEngine-hosted n8n instances with zero setup.
+Self-hosted users can connect with a single FlowEngine API key.

 **Features:**
-- **Dynamic Model Loading**: Automatically fetches available models from your FlowEngine LLM configuration
+- **One API Key, All Models**: Single FlowEngine API key unlocks 100+ AI models
-- **Multiple Providers**: Access models from OpenAI, Anthropic, Google, Mistral, Groq, Cohere, and more
+- **Multiple Providers**: OpenAI (GPT-4, GPT-4o), Anthropic (Claude), Google (Gemini), Mistral, Groq, Cohere, and more
 - **Provider Filtering**: Filter models by provider or view all available models
+- **Dynamic Model Loading**: Automatically fetches and updates available models
-- **LangChain Compatible**: Works with AI Agent, Basic LLM Chain, Summarization Chain, and other LangChain nodes
+- **LangChain Compatible**: Works seamlessly with AI Agent, chains, and other LangChain nodes

 **Configuration:**
 - **Provider**: Select a specific AI provider or "All Providers" to see all available models
-- **Model**: Choose from dynamically loaded models based on your configuration
+- **Model**: Choose from dynamically loaded models (updated in real-time)
 - **Options**:
   - Temperature (0-2): Controls randomness in responses
   - Max Tokens: Maximum length of generated responses
-  - Frequency/Presence Penalty: Reduce repetition (OpenAI-compatible models)
-  - Top P: Alternative to temperature for controlling randomness
-  - Timeout & Max Retries: Connection settings

 **Availability:**
-- **FlowEngine-Hosted Instances**: Automatically enabled with pre-configured API access
+- **FlowEngine-Hosted n8n**: Automatically pre-configured, no credentials needed
-- **Self-Hosted**: Get your API key from FlowEngine Settings and add it to FlowEngine API credentials
+- **Self-Hosted n8n**: Add your FlowEngine API key from Settings > API Access

 **Use Cases:**
 - Build AI agents with tools and memory